jpalardy/vim-slime/README.md

     let g:slime_paste_file = "$HOME/.slime_paste"

 This file is not erased by the plugin and will always contain the last thing you sent over.
-If this behavior is undesired one alternative is to use a temporary file:
+If this behavior is undesired, one alternative is to use a temporary file:

     let g:slime_paste_file = tempname()